 10th February 2014

 It also shows that some countries just do not suit everyone.
-It’s not a failure to dislike a country that other people adore.
+I do not consider it a ‘failure’ of any form to dislike a country that other people adore.
 I know I love some places that others can’t bear; everyone is different!

 Other articles on this subject: